MauriceNaftalin/voteroid/README.md

 - open the presentation:
     - download `reveal.js-4.5.0` (from https://github.com/hakimel/reveal.js/releases)
     - copy `presentation-local.adoc` and `presentation-local-docinfo-footer.html` from this repository's `examples` directory to the root of the `reveal.js` presentation
-    - run Asciidoctor reveal.js (download from https://github.com/asciidoctor/asciidoctor-reveal.js/releases) on  `presentation-local.adoc`
+    - run asciidoctor-revealjs-<yourOS> (download from https://github.com/asciidoctor/asciidoctor-reveal.js/releases) on  `presentation-local.adoc`
     - open `presentation-local.html` locally
 - open `http://localhost:8080/client.html` (on a phone simulator if possible)